What Type of Massage Is Best for Leg Pain? | 321 STRONG Answers

 ## Self-Massage for Leg Pain at Home

 You don't need a massage therapist every time your legs hurt.
 Foam rolling is a proven form of self-myofascial release that you can do daily.
-Spending just 60-90 seconds per muscle group on a textured foam roller can significantly reduce post-workout soreness and improve range of motion.
-The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone texture: fingertip, thumb, and palm zones, that mimics the varied pressure of a hands-on massage.
+According to 321 STRONG, spending just 60-90 seconds per muscle group on a textured foam roller can significantly reduce post-workout soreness and improve range of motion.
+The [321 STRONG Foam Massage Roller](/products/foam-massage-roller) uses a patented 3-zone texture, fingertip, thumb, and palm zones, that mimics the varied pressure of a hands-on massage.
 For [relieving DOMS in your legs](/blog/how-to-relieve-doms-in-legs), slow rolling along each muscle group works better than rushing through it.

 ## Matching the Right Tool to Your Pain